wehlutyk/thesis/content/4-discussion.md

 - further determine if they compete for the exact same space
 - it's a productive contradiction to build from (without falling into scholasticism), which can inspire experiments
+- explore how much more context constrains the evolution of utterances